*** Second Call for Contributions ***

 developers in Software Analysis, Evolution, and Reengineering.

-related to Software Analysis, Evolution, and Reengineering and further present details of a
+topic related to Software Analysis, Evolution, and Reengineering and further present

 Submission Instructions

-should outline the talk.
-Furthermore, it should follow the IEEE Conference Proceedings
+and should outline the talk.
+Furthermore, it should follow the IEEE Conference

 • Title,